alexhkurz/SlidingPuzzle/README.md

 # Sliding Puzzle

-Go to [SlidingPuzzle](https://alexhkurz.github.io/SlidingPuzzle/), click on Shuffle and try to solve the puzzle by bringing it back to the starting position.
+To play the puzzle head over to [SlidingPuzzle](https://alexhkurz.github.io/SlidingPuzzle/).

 <!--Some puzzles have solutions, others don't.